Appventurez- app development company

 Q. Why automation is important in the food industry?

 The food industry needs automation to effectively address the challenges holding back its potential.
-AI-based systems and robotics in the food industry can reduce the margin of error, elevate the rate of production, collect and structure data to render effective decision-making insights, and automate repetitive tasks.
+AI-based systems and robotics in food industry can reduce the margin of error, elevate the rate of production, collect and structure data to render effective decision-making insights, and automate repetitive tasks.

 Q. What is the role of robotics in the food industry?